Who is eligible for an assessment?

-As part of the assessment for homeowners, ComEd offers three energy-efficient thermostat options; a programmable thermostat and two smart thermostats, sometimes referred to as a learning thermostat.
+As part of the assessment for customers, ComEd offers three energy-efficient thermostat options; a programmable thermostat and two smart thermostats, sometimes referred to as a learning thermostat.
 Call 1-855-433-2700 to schedule your FREE assessment and to learn more about the thermostat options available.

 Who will perform the assessment?